 By default, project Owners and Editors have push and pull permissions for that project's Container Registry bucket.
 Project Viewers have pull permission only.

-For more information, refer to Configuring Access Control.
+For more information about Container Registry permissions, refer to Configuring access control.

 See the Container Registry deprecation notices for information about plans to move image metadata out of Cloud Storage into a high-performance backend database.

 Before you can push or pull images, you must configure authentication.
 You can configure Docker to use the Google Cloud CLI to authenticate requests to Container Registry.
 Container Registry also supports advanced authentication methods using access tokens or JSON key files.

 Docker needs access to Container Registry to push and pull images.
 You can use the Docker credential helper command-line tool to configure your Container Registry credentials for use with Docker.